dexterstacey/one-click-hugo-cms/site/content/post/head-of-advocacy.md

 **Type of contract:** Full-time\
 **Salary:** 2,000 to 3,500 USD gross monthly according to experience and location cost of living.

-<span style="color:red">Cohere particularly encourages candidates who have experienced forced displacement and who have experience in MEAL or a closely related field to apply</span>.
+<span style="color:red">Cohere particularly encourages candidates who have experienced forced displacement and who have experience in advocacy or a closely related field to apply</span>.

 ## **About us**